laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 	 - Outdoor considerations
 	 - Notes on Lenses
 	 - Notes on Latency
-	 - Notes on image touch-up and noise
+	 - Notes on image touch-up and noise reduction
 	 - Brief software discussions
  - Other References and Acknowledgments